Trung0246/Funch/README.md

 ##### Notes

-  - If a function depends on another functions, try to use funch.js provided functions if it have, else ask me if that function can be generalized...
+  - If a function depends on another functions, try to use funch.js provided functions if it had, else ask me if that function can be generalized...

   - This is my first library.
 There maybe some bad coding practice in the codebase :(